The Timing of Sonoluminescence: Abstract

 \section{Abstract}

 We measured the timing of sonoluminescence by observing laser light scattered from a single sonoluminescing bubble.
-We performed this measurement on 17.8 kHz, 13.28 kHz and 7920 Hz systems and found that the flash typically occurs 100 nanoseconds before the minimum radius, contrary to previous claims that the flash always occurs within a nanosecond of the minimum radius.
-These results contradict the \emph{hot} models of sonoluminescence, which require the flash to occur within a nanosecond of the minimum radius.
-We propose a new model: that the flash results from the discharge of an excited cold condensate, formed during the adiabatic expansion of the bubble.
+We performed this measurement on 23.5 kHz, 17.8 kHz, 13.28 kHz and 7920 Hz systems, and found that the flash typically occurs 100 nanoseconds before the minimum radius.
+These results motivate a new model of sonoluminescence: the flash results from the discharge of an excited cold condensate formed during the adiabatic expansion of the bubble.